ibm-cloud-docs/vpc/set-up-environment.md

 ### Step 2: Get an IBM Identity and Access Management (IAM) token
 {: #get-iam-token}

-Run the following command to get and parse an IAM token by using the utility `jq`.
+Run the following command to get and parse an IAM token by using the JSON processing utility [jq](https://stedolan.github.io/jq/){: external}.
 You can modify the command to use another parsing tool, or you can remove the last part of the command if you prefer to manually parse the token.

 ```
 iam_token=`curl -k -X POST \